Alexandermay/RepoToolkit/README.md

             9. SMFA Artist Books.
             10. Exit.

-            >
+            repotoolkit>

-11. Test the install by typing "1" at the prompt.
+12. Test the install by typing "1" at the prompt.
 This will launch the Faculty script.

          Launching the Faculty Scholarship script.
-         What is the directory you are working with?
+         What is the directory you are working with? repotoolkit>
-         >

 +   At the prompt (`>`) enter the absolute path to the `sample_set` directory[^1]
 +   If you drag and drop the directory, make sure to delete any trailing whitespace.[^2]